fieldtrip/website/tutorial/preprocessing_opm.md

 This tutorial gave an introduction on processing OPM data, specifically dealing with a small OPM array that was used to record activity sequentially over multiple locations that together cover the region-of-interest.
 Furthermore, it showed how to plot the data topographically, given that not the whole head was covered by the measurement.

 You may want to continue with the more general [tutorials](/tutorial/) on processing MEG (and EEG) data, or have a look at the [system specific details](/getting_started) for the OPM data that you are working with.
+Also, you could have a look at the tutorial about [coregistration of OPM data](/tutorial/coregistration_opm).

 Furthermore, you can explore example scripts that deal with OPMs: